 Specify foreground printing so that you can halt the print operation before completion to insert more paper, change a printwheel, and so on.
-Specify background printing to allow other activity (such as creating or editing files) to be performed at the terminal while the documents are being printed at the same time.
+Specify background printing to allow other activity (such as creating or editing files) to be performed at the terminal during the printing process.